Prevailing Research Areas for Music AI in the Era of Foundation Models: Introduction

-To that end, this work investigates several avenues of \ac{MIR} research, identifying the needs for greater validity and integrity, while also highlighting unsolved topics.
-We divide our discussion among three broad categories: fundamental, applied, and responsible music \ac{AI}---hoping to inspire potential answers to the age-old researcher's dilemma: \textbf{\textit{what should I work on now?}}
+In this work, we explore emerging research directions in MIR, emphasizing the need for rigorous validation and integrity.
+While space constraints prevent comprehensive coverage, we highlight critical open problems and opportunities across these three categories: fundamental, applied, and responsible music AI.
+Our goal is to help the community rethink what is possible in this era and inspire potential answers to the age-old researcher's dilemma: \textbf{\textit{what should I work on now?}}